dasch-swiss/dsp-meta/docs/data/future-datamodel.md

   multiple funding rounds and a longer lifetime are possible.
   A `Research Project` is part of 0-1 `Umbrella Project`, it has 1-n `Datasets` and 0-n `Collections`.
-- A `Dataset` is a collection of `Records` within a `Research Project`.
+- A `Dataset` is a descrete segmentation of the `Records` of a `Research Project`.
-  It is mostly meant for system-internal and technical use, and should not have particular semantics or a "historical meaning" in the context of the project.
+  It is a logical grouping of `Records`, and may be based on the type of data, or any other distinctive feature of the `Records`.
+  Many projects will have only 1 `Dataset`, but multiple are possible.
   A `Dataset` is part of exactly 1 `Research Project` and contains 1-n `Records`.
-- A `Collection` is also a collection of `Records` within a `Research Project`.
+- A `Collection` is also a grouping of `Records` within a `Research Project`.
   It is meant for semantic grouping of `Records` within a `Research Project`, and may have a "historical meaning" in the context of the project.
   Examples may be physical collections such as p person's "Nachlass" in an archive, or groupings of records based on a specific research question within a project.
   A `Collection` is part of at least 1 `Research Project`, `Umbrella Project` or `Collection`, but can be part of multiple.
 It may either contain 0-n `Collections` or 1-n `Records`.
+  By allowing nested collections, and records to be part of multiple collections, collections can be used to represent relationships or changes in the data over time.
 - A `Record` is a single entry within a `Dataset`.
   It represents a single entity, and the smallest unit that can meaningfully have an identifier.
   It maps to a `knora-base:Resource` (DSP-API) or an `Asset` (SIPI/Ingest) in the DSP.